Channel Descriptions

 Questions asked and answered by the reviewer during the PDC technical review process include:

 - Is the course description clear and concise?
+(Rating 1-5)

-Following the technical review, each proposal is evaluated by at least two members of the CEC to ensure that it is relevant to the profession, titled properly, and meets its stated objectives.
-The course outline and teaching methods are critiqued, and presenter credentials and biographies are reviewed.
+The course outline and teaching methods are critiqued, and the presenter's credentials and biographies are reviewed.
 The committee then considers all proposals and their ratings to ensure that the program reflects a well-balanced set of topics, the educational needs expressed in member surveys, and AIHA's strategic goals.
-AIHA offers a flowchart illustrating the process of reviewing and accepting PDCs.
+AIHA offers a flowchart (PDF) illustrating the process for reviewing and accepting PDCs.

 Step 3: The CEC holds a virtual meeting and makes final program selections.

-PDCs are selected to represent the diversity of topics within the OEHS field.
-Every year, courses are chosen to complete a balance of skill levels ideally comprised of 40 percent introductory, 50 percent intermediate, and 10 percent advanced courses.
-Of these, 75 percent are selected: full-day courses, 15 percent that lasts for one-half day, and 10 percent, which last for two days.
-One PDC is chosen that addresses each CPAG content priority, and at least 40% of courses hosted each year are new.
+One PDC is selected for each CPAG content priority, and at least 40% of the courses hosted each year are new.
 For courses conducted at previous conferences, student evaluations are the major factor in the review process: the top five courses from the previous year, based on ratings and attendance, are automatically accepted.
 The number of final selections is limited by the number of rooms available at the convention center.

 Step 4: AIHA staff schedule sessions and send out acceptance and declination notifications.
 Many more proposals are submitted than can be accommodated at AIHA Connect.
-There are several reasons why a particular course may not be selected for the program, including its lack of relevance to AIHA members, concerns about the accuracy of the technical information presented, inadequate evaluations by previous students, an overabundance of courses offered in one topic area, concerns that content is overly similar to another course's, the need for course rotation, and a lack of interest by the members at large.
+There are several reasons why a particular course may not be selected for the program, including its lack of relevance to AIHA members, concerns about the accuracy of the technical information presented, inadequate evaluations by previous students, an overabundance of courses offered in one competency area, concerns that content is overly similar to another course's, the need for course rotation, and a lack of interest by the members at large.

 Step 5: Accepted PDCs are held in-person or virtually before and after AIHA Connect.